usecannon/cannon/packages/website/content/docs.md

 **Optional Inputs**

 - `args` - Specifies the arguments to provide the constructor function
+- `abi` - Specifies the contract that should be used for the ABI.
+This is useful when deploying proxy contracts.
 - `libraries` - An array of contract action names that deploy libraries this contract depends on.

 **Outputs**